 Brussels Round 2

 I’ve bought a lot of it, but can I replicate it?
 Am I any good at making it myself?
-Well, it turns out the answer to that question is no, but I gave it a good crack, and it definitely could have been worse!
+Well, it turns out the answer to that question is sadly a no, but I gave it a good crack, and it definitely could have been worse!

 Fun fact: Pralines originally came about when a man called Neuhaus decided to hide his children’s medicine within chocolate so they would take it.
 It worked, and so why couldn’t it work for other fillings…?

 From there, I decided I’d head somewhere a little different, growing tired of wandering up and down the same few roads.
 This brought me to a really rather industrial area, yet also home to attractions that include The Atomium and Mini Europe.
 Yes, the time to forget trying to be a “traveller” and instead become a shameless tourist was upon me.
-And despite the bitter, bitter cold, it was a great afternoon.
+And despite the bitter, bitter cold, it really was a great afternoon.

 You can easily reach this area by taking the number 6 metro line towards Roi Boudouin, and you’ll want the next to last stop, Heysel.